last-genius/UCU_Rust_Course/README.md

 allows to quickly look up types etc.
 * [Async Book](https://rust-lang.github.io/async-book/) - Rust introduced stable `async/.await` syntax in 2019, which
 is now used in many libraries (`tokio`, `rayon`), and allows for fearless and beautiful concurrency.
+* [Roguelike Book](https://bfnightly.bracketproductions.com/rustbook/) - A nice intro to Rust through a simple game (also uses ECS!)
+* [Learn Rust With Entirely Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - A head-on Rust book that does not fear difficult Rust memory stuff and implements a bunch of linked lists (which are their own thing with Rust's ownership system).

 #### Intermediate References